18 June, 2008

 Kamil: Firstly, let me tell you that some

-written as a poet.
+already written as a poet.
 Nothing new was coming out.
-I stopped writing poetry
+I stopped

 As far as my writing poetry is concerned, or for that matter anything

-writing, I am under some unknown spell and most of the times I am
+of writing, I am under some unknown spell and most of the times

 Lalgami: